Ramsey Clark: International activism

 On March 18, 2006, Clark attended the funeral of Slobodan Milošević.
 He commented: "History will prove Milošević was right.
 Charges are just that: charges.
 The trial did not have facts."
 He compared the trial of Milošević with Saddam's, stating "both trials are marred with injustice, both are flawed."
 He characterized Milošević and Saddam Hussein as "both commanders who were courageous enough to fight more powerful countries."

 In June 2006, Clark wrote an article criticizing U.S. foreign policy in general, containing a list of 17 U.S. "major aggressions" introduced by "Both branches of our One Party system, Democrat and Republican, favor the use of force to have their way."
 He followed this by saying, "The United States government may have been able to outspend the Soviet Union into economic collapse in the Cold War arms race, injuring the entire planet in the process.
 Now Bush has entered a new arms race and is provoking a Second Cold War."

 On September 1, 2007, in New York City, Clark called for detained Filipino Jose Maria Sison's release and pledged assistance by joining the latter's legal defense team headed by Jan Fermon.
 Clark doubted Dutch authorities' "validity and competency", since the murder charges originated in the Philippines and had already been dismissed by the country's Supreme Court.

 In November 2007, Clark visited Nandigram in India where conflict between state government forces and villagers resulted in the death of at least 14 villagers.
-In a December 2007 interview, he described the War on Terrorism as a war against Islam.
+In a December 2007 interview, he described the War on Terror as a war against Islam.

 In April 2009, Clark spoke at a session of the UN's anti-racism Durban Review Conference at which he accused Israel of genocide.

 In September 2010, an essay on torture by Clark was published in a three-part paperback entitled The Torturer in the Mirror (Seven Stories Press).

 Clark was a recipient of the 1992 Gandhi Peace Award, and also the Peace Abbey Courage of Conscience Award for his commitment to civil rights, his opposition to war and military spending and his dedication to providing legal representation to the peace movement, particularly, his efforts to free Leonard Peltier.
 In 1999, he traveled to Belgrade to receive an honorary doctorate from Belgrade University.